Blue Cross And Blue Shield Of Minnesota Expands Access To Supportive Care Services From Livio Health

 The services Livio provides to Blue Cross members include 24/7 medical support for urgent needs, remote symptom monitoring, pain management, caregiver support, advance care planning and more.
 The option to receive these supportive care services from the comfort and safety of home is of special significance for those with mobility issues or who are immunocompromised.

 Livio's care model is focused on fostering relationships between clinicians and patients built over time, which provides a foundation for addressing short-term and acute needs, as well as long-term care planning.
-The average number of visits Livio has with patients is one to two v per month, with increased options for via phone or video support during the COVID-19 pandemic.
+The average number of visits Livio has with patients is one to two visits per month, with increased options for via phone or video support during the COVID-19 pandemic.
 By meeting more frequently with patients, care teams establish trust with their patients and guide them in conversations about what they want their future health care to look like.

 "As Livio's partnership with Blue Cross continues to grow, we are excited by the vision and passion we see throughout their entire organization," said A.R.
 Weiler, chief executive officer at Livio Health.
 "We are committed to assisting Blue Cross in its efforts to reimagine and reinvent health care in a more effective and affordable way."